Compactified moduli spaces and Hecke correspondences for elliptic curves with a prescribed $N$-torsion scheme: Application to our moduli problems

-\lem[reduce-to-generic-fibre]{Let $S$ be a Noetherian integral scheme and $X$ be a $S$-scheme of finite type whose nonempty fibres are pure of dimension $d$.
-Assume that the generic fibre of $X$ is nonempty.
-The following are equivalent: \begin{itemize}[noitemsep,label=$-$] \item $X$ has dense generic fibre, \item the set-theoretic closure of the generic fibre of $X$ meets every irreducible nonempty fibre of $X \rar S$. \end{itemize}}
+\lem[reduce-to-generic-fibre]{Let $S$ be a Noetherian integral scheme and $X$ be a dominant $S$-scheme of finite type whose nonempty fibres are pure of dimension $d$.
+The following are equivalent: \begin{itemize}[noitemsep,label=$-$] \item $X$ has dense generic fibre, \item the set-theoretic closure of the generic fibre of $X$ meets the interior of every irreducible component of every non-empty fibre of $X \rar S$. \end{itemize}}

-\demo{Let $\eta \in S$ be the generic point.
-It is enough to show that if the set-theoretic closure of $X_{\eta}$ meets every irreducible component of every non-empty fibre of $X \rar S$, then $X_{\eta}$ is set-theoretically dense in $X$.
+\demo{The forward direction is clear, let us show the reverse one.
+Let $\eta \in S$ be the generic point and $j: H \rightarrow X$ be the scheme-theoretic image of $X_{\eta} \rightarrow X$.
+By \cite[I (9.5.4)]{EGA}, $j(H)$ meets the interior of every irreducible component of every fibre of $X \rightarrow S$ and we need to show that $j$ is surjective.

-Let $H$ be the scheme-theoretic closure of the inclusion of the generic fibre of $X$ into $X$.
-Then we have a closed immersion $j: H \rar X$ which is an isomorphism after the base change $\Sp{\OO_{S,\eta}} \rar S$.
-Since $X$ is Noetherian, so is $H$.
-By \cite[Lemma 01R8]{Stacks}, $H\subset X$ is the set-theoretic closure of the generic fibre of $X \rar S$.
-Our assumption then means that the image of $j$ meets every irreducible component of every non-empty fibre of $X \rar S$.